Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 For example, when you write your blogs, the style isn’t the same as writing a book, obviously.

-Check out the graph below from Statista.
+Check out the graph below from Statista and know this data is from 2020.
 The number of mobile users accessing the internet worldwide is growing every year.

 So for a user on a mobile device, clicking from the search results of Google to see a big wall of text might be a problem.